Coronavirus (COVID-19) SPIKE-1 trial – CRUK’s Centre for Drug Development

 - to ask for your temperature and blood oxygen readings

-- to review your questionnaire and discuss your coronavirus (COVID-19) symptoms
+- to review your questionnaire and discuss your COVID-19 symptoms

 What are the possible side effects?

 The person on your daily call will monitor you closely for any side effects.
-You must report any medical problems you have to them.
-You will also have an emergency contact number to phone if you become worried at any time.
+You must report if you feel unwell or in any way different from usual while taking camostat to them.
+You will also have emergency contact details for your research team if you become worried at any time.

-Camostat has been used for over 30 years in Japan and side effects are rare (less than 1% of patients) and generally mild:
+Camostat has been used for over 30 years in Japan and side effects are rare (less than 1% of patients) and are mainly mild:

 - abdominal discomfort